 Take students to a "Maker Space".
 You may use a maker space in your school, if available, or create one in your classroom (see Notes for the Teacher above).
-Students will continue to build the model of their invention from Lesson 6.
-They will want to finish their first version of the prototype and test it so they can make modifications and develop a second iteration of the prototype.
+Tell students they will continue to build the model of their invention from Lesson 6.
+They should finish their first version of the prototype and test it so they can make modifications and develop a second iteration of the prototype.

 Activity: Build!
-(15 minutes)
+(20-30+ minutes)